bagisto/bagisto/README.md

 ## Hactoberfest Rules
 - On 4 successful PR merges, Bagisto will provide a T-Shirt, Stickers, Notebook, Pen, and Bagisto Elephant.
-- We have added 'Hactoberfest' label to the issues with difficulty level label.
+- We have added 'Hactoberfest' label to the issues with the difficulty level label.
-- Although we have added 'hactoberfest' topic in our repo, but we will consider only PRs whose issue is labeled with 'Hactoberfest'.
+- Although we have added 'hactoberfest' topic in our repo, we will consider only PRs whose issue is labeled with 'Hactoberfest'.
 Below is the link,
 - [Hacktoberfest Labelled Issues](https://github.com/bagisto/bagisto/issues?q=is%3Aopen+is%3Aissue+label%3AHacktoberfest)

 ## Topics